 What are your store hours?
 Our store hours are Monday through Thursday, 9am-5pm and Fridays, 9am-3pm.

 How can I find out if you carry a particular piece of music?
 The easiest way to search for a piece of music is by using the search function on our online store.
 Here, you can type in the title, composer, or arranger for the piece of music.
 We also have an updated list of competition and festival repertoire.
 If you can't find what you are looking for, please feel free to call us at 1-812-333-5255 during store hours, or email us at firstname.lastname@example.org.
 We are happy to answer any questions you may have.

 How can I order from you?
 You can place your order through our online store; by calling us during store hours, at 1-812-333-5255; or by emailing email@example.com.

 Do you ship internationally?
-Yes, we ship harps, harp strings, harp music, and harp accessories to all countries.
-International customers normally order from us by using our online store, or by emailing email@example.com.
-If you are a Canadian customer, we ask that you include your middle name when you place your order, due to new customs rules.
+Yes, we ship harps, harp strings, harp music, and harp accessories to most countries.
+International customers normally order from us by using our online store, or by emailing firstname.lastname@example.org.

 If you have a lever harp, the highest E on your harp is probably a 2nd octave E. With this in mind, every string above that E must fall in the first octave.
 (Note: If your lever harp is a Salvi Ana or Lyon & Healy Prelude, your first E is a 1st octave E).
 Following the above explanation, measure the octaves.
 We identify each octave as 1st, 2nd, 3rd, 4th, 5th, or 6th.
 TIP: Middle C is the 4th octave C